 We use collaborative frameworks wherever possible and only tender for our own procurement when there is not a suitable framework in place.
 Spend on collaborative procurement continues to represent the highest value of procurement spend.
 During the year we have undertaken mini-competitions and continued to call off frameworks with the following contract or framework owners:

-- Scottish Procurement and Property Directorate
+- Scottish Procurement and Property Directorate (SPPD)

-- Crown Commercial Services
+- Crown Commercial Services (CCS)

-- Scottish Environment Protection Agency (SEPA)

 - Care Inspectorate

 - Scottish Prison Service (SPS)

-- National Health Service (NHS)
+- National Services Scotland (NSS)

 - HMRC

 - Eastern Shires Purchasing Organisation (ESPO)

 - Yorkshire Purchasing Organisation (YPO).

+- Fusion21 (social enterprise).

 3.1.2 Non-Contracted Spend